-The evidence of entropy has one important quality in common with that of the Borde-Vilenkin-Guth Proof, namely its vast applicability (seemingly to every physical system).
+The evidence of entropy has one important quality in common with that of the Borde-Vilenkin Guth Proof, namely its vast applicability (seemingly to every physical system).
 It was stated earlier that the Second Law of Thermodynamics (entropy) is valid for statistical (mathematical) reasons alone.
 Therefore, it is applicable to a multiplicity of physical scenarios - and is theoretically applicable to virtually every physical system.
 Why?
 Because disequilibrium (order) is so much more improbable than equilibrium (disorder) and every physical system will always follow a line toward greatest probability - that is, toward disorder.
 Einstein was so certain of this that he declared:

-A law is more impressive the greater the simplicity of its premises, the more different are the kinds of things it relates, and the more extended its range of applicability.
-[Entropy] is the only physical theory of universal content, which I am convinced, that within the framework of applicability of its basic concepts will never be overthrown."40
+A law is more impressive the greater the simplicity of its premises, the more different are the kinds of things it relates, and the more extended its range of applicability.)
+[Entropy] is the only physical theory of universal content, which I am convinced, that within the framework of applicability of its basic concepts will never be overthrown."38

 There has been no shortage of attempts to elude this consequence of the Second Law of Thermodynamics (entropy).
 Several physicists have suggested that entropy might be lowered in a universal collapse ("a big crunch") or in a bouncing universe scenario.
-Both of these suggestions have been virtually ruled out by the research of Roger Penrose, 41 Sean Carroll, 42 and
+Both of these suggestions have been virtually ruled out by the research of Roger Penrose,39 Sean Carroll,40 and Thomas Banks and Willy Fischler.41 They also show that entropy makes virtually every form of the bouncing universe hypothesis untenable.42 Though physicists are still hypothesizing new scenarios to elude a beginning of the universe from entropy, they are becoming more and more fantastic and further and further removed from the domain of observable evidence and the discipline of physics.